cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 This repo contains Terraform resources that will deploy the following development tools into your IKS or OpenShift infrastructure.

-- IBM Container Service Cluster (3 nodes)
+- IBM Container Service Cluster (3 nodes) for IKS or Open Shift
 - Create *dev*,*test*,*staging* and *tools* namespaces
 - Install the following tools:
     - [Jenkins CI](https://jenkins.io/)